Thiruvananthapuram district: Language

 Malayalam is the predominant mother tongue.
-Thiruvananthapuram city is more cosmopolitan, with speakers of languages including Malayalam, English, Tamil, Telugu, Hindi, Tulu and a small percentage of Marathi.
+Tamil is mostly spoken in the southern parts of the district and among the Tamil population in the capital city especially by Nadars and Tamil Brahmins and various other Tamil communities.
+Thiruvananthapuram city is more cosmopolitan, with speakers of languages including Malayalam, Tamil, English, Telugu, Hindi, Tulu and a small percentage of Marathi.

 Socio-economic conditions

 More than 50% of the total population depends on agriculture for its livelihood.
 Agricultural workers constitute 42% of the total labour class.
 Most of the workforce is engaged in low-income, low capital intensity occupations.
 Political and social awareness and the efforts of social, religious and cultural leaders have contributed to breaking down the traditional feudal order.
 Economic changes have also had an impact on community social life and attitudes.

 Culture

 In the 20th century, Thiruvananthapuram witnessed a cultural renaissance.
 Kerala Varma Valiakoi Thampuran (1845–1914), who spent a major part of his life in Thiruvananthapuram, translated Kalidasa's Abhijñānaśākuntalam into Malayalam, which earned him the title of Kerala Kalidasa.
 He is regarded as the father of modern Malayalam prose.

-A strong film culture prevails in the district.
 The city is home to animation companies, including Toonz India Ltd and Tata Elxsi Ltd. The Kinfra Film and Video Park, near the Technopark, is an advanced film and animation production facility.

-The Malayalam film industry, formerly based in Chennai (Madras), began a gradual shift towards the end of the 1970s to establish itself in Thiruvananthapuram.

 Other major cultural events include the annual flower show in Thiruvananthapuram city, the Attukal Pongala, the Varkala Sivagiri pilgrimage in December, the Kaalioottu in Sarkara Devi Temple near Chirayinkeezh, the Navarathri festival at the Poojamandapam near Sri Padmanabha Swamy Temple, the Aaraat of Padmanabha Swamy Temple, the Beemapally Uroos, and the Vettucaud Perunaal.